ucdavis/FairMLCourse/Blog.md

 **Spring 2023**

+**April 5, 1015:**

+As stated in the course flyer, this is a 4-unit class.
+The number of units must be 4; it is not optional.

+If you are listed for a number other than 4, please fix this right away, to avoid a late penalty.
+Go to the course in Schedule Builder, and click edit.

 **April 4, 2110:**

 We will soon be forming our Homework Groups.
 Group size is 3 or 4.
 If you have 1 to 3 people you would like to be in a Group with, please so inform Yuyi by Friday, April 7, 11:59 pm.
 Otherwise, she will assign you to a group.